activeloopai/deeplake/docs/source/Compressions.rst

 Compressions
 ============

-.. currentmodule:: hub
+.. currentmodule:: deeplake

-Hub can read, compress, decompress and recompress data to different formats.
+Deep Lake can read, compress, decompress and recompress data to different formats.
 The supported htype-compression configurations are given below.

 +----------------+----------------+----------------------------------------+